-In November 1916, during a mining expedition in the Bahoruco mountain located in the Southwest of the Dominican Republic, the Priest Miguel Fuertes Loren along with a French geologist came across a blue-green stone, called by the locals "blue stone".
+In November 1916, while exploring the Bahoruco mountain range located in the southwestern region of the Dominican Republic, a priest named Miguel Fuertes Loren and a French geologist stumbled upon a blue-green stone known as the "blue stone" by the local residents.

 A bit of History

-A few years later, this unique blue pectolite was rediscovered by Miguel Mendez (1974).
-They named the stone: Larimar.
-A combination of Mendez's daughter's name Larissa and Mar for the word sea in Spanish.
+Several years after the initial discovery, the unique blue pectolite was rediscovered by Miguel Mendez in 1974.
+He named the stone Larimar, which is a combination of his daughter's name, Larissa, and "mar," which means sea in Spanish.

-As time passed by, this gemstone would become one of the most important discoveries of the Dominican commercial geology.
+Over time, this gemstone became one of the most significant commercial geologic discoveries in the Dominican Republic.

-Timidly, newly trained Dominican artisans started in the '80s to create Larimar and silver jewelry of regular shapes.
-Larimar bracelets, rings, pendants, earrings and necklaces, started to appear in the local gift shops and were successfully offered to the tourists visiting the Dominican Republic by that time.
+In the 1980s, newly trained Dominican artisans started creating Larimar jewelry with simple designs.
+This included Larimar bracelets, rings, pendants, earrings, and necklaces that were available in local gift shops and offered to tourists visiting the Dominican Republic.

 But a stone like this can't go unnoticed

 The beauty of this rare blue stone, with its diverse range of light to deep blue shades and white or gray accents, quickly made Larimar jewelry a popular item beyond the Dominican Republic.
 As demand grew, foreign businessmen flocked to the country to purchase rough Larimar stones, slabs, and cabochons directly from the mines.